 Planning an eco friendly Thanksgiving is not as hard as you might think—it just means asking a few questions that might slightly shift your traditions.
 Do you typically buy a cut flower arrangement for the table?
 Look for organic flowers or a beautiful living succulent arrangement.
 Is turkey your main course?
 Find a free range, organic, heritage bird—and add vegetarian and vegan side dishes that can combine to become a main course for those who avoid poultry.
 You can even shop your local farmer’s market for healthy vegetables and fruits for your feast, and find recycled elements for your holiday decor.
 Follow my countdown for tips on menu planning, decorating, shopping and cleaning—I’ve got your eco friendly Thanksgiving covered!

 Check in with your guests to assess any special food needs your guests might have.
 Are they vegan?
 Vegetarian?
 Pescetarian?
 A turkey can translate to a poached or grilled whole salmon for a pescetarian meal, or tofurky or vegetarian casserole for vegans and vegetarians.
-(Check out this amazing tofurkey recipe at Chef In You!)
 If there are food allergies, for example, you want to clearly identify or eliminate those items from your table.
-Simple questions now can save you a world of last-minute headaches.
+Simple questions now can save you a world of last-minute hurt.
 Finally, if you’re including poultry—and you haven’t done it already: Call now to order your turkey!
 One-half pound is the recommended serving size of your main course—turkey or tofurky—plus another half-pound if you want leftovers.

 Plan your meal with foods that are in season.
 A simple rule of thumb for a traditional Thanksgiving meal is to include a main course, four sides and dessert.
 Write down your selections, then make a shopping list separating it into items that you can shop for in advance, and those you need to buy the day before.